 Every SoundWaves event brings UW–Madison scientists from several departments together with UW–Madison School of Music faculty performers to explore a topic that is relevant to our world and our lives.

 SoundWaves is free and open to the public.
-This series generally is held in the evening at the Town Center of the Wisconsin Institutes for Discovery.
+This series generally is held in the evening at the Town Center of the Discovery Building.